-The average directional index (ADX) was developed by the famed technical analyst Welles Wilder as an indicator of trend strength.
+The Average Directional Movement Index (ADX) was developed by famed technical analyst Welles Wilder as an indicator of trend strength.
 As a commodity trader, Wilder developed the indicator for trading commodity futures.
 However, it has since been widely applied by technical analysts to virtually every other tradeable investment, from stocks to forex to ETFs.

 Wilder calculated the average directional index by first calculating both a positive directional movement index (+DMI) and a negative directional movement index (-DMI) that compare current high and low prices to the previous time period’s high and low prices.
 The ADX itself is then calculated as the sum of the differences between +DMI and –DMI over a given time period.

 All the necessary calculations are a bit complex.
 Fortunately, there’s no need to do them yourself.
 All you have to do is apply the average directional index indicator to a chart, with all the necessary calculations done for you, according to whatever time frame you choose.
 Again, the default number of time periods is 14.

 The average directional index is, like momentum indicators such as the MACD or RSI, typically shown in a separate window above or below the main chart window that shows price.
 The ADX is shown as a line representing values that range from zero to 100.

 It’s important to keep in mind that the average directional index is not a trend direction indicator, but an indicator of trend strength.
 A strong uptrend or a strong downtrend will both result in high average directional index values.

 Some versions of the average directional index will also show the +DMI and –DMI lines.
 In Wilder’s original conception of the ADX, he envisioned using the +DMI and –DMI lines to determine trend direction and the average directional index line to determine trend strength, thus, in effect, making the average directional index a combination trend indicator and momentum indicator.